sarfraznawaz2005/servermonitor/readme.md

 ## Built-in Checks

 The package comes with following checks out of the box.
-Note that checks can be divided into three categories:
+Checks can be divided into three categories:

  - **Server Checks:** Checks that are related to your server only.
  - **Common Checks:** Checks that are related to your application only but are common in nature irrespective of which environment your application is running on.
 These checks run on all environments.